aauren/ntopng-exporter/README.md

 To build the image, make sure that you have at least docker 17.05 installed, and build using the command `docker build .` in the checked out repository.

-To run the docker image, a volume containing the `ntopng-exporter.yaml` configuration file named `/config` must be mounted and the port needs to be exposed, either with a dynamic port allocation witht the `--publish-all` option or with a specific port mapping with `--publish`.
+To run the docker image, a volume containing the `ntopng-exporter.yaml` configuration file named `/config` must be mounted and the port needs to be exposed, either with a dynamic port allocation with the `--publish-all` option or with a specific port mapping with `--publish`.
 An example docker invocation that runs the latest published ntopng-exporter would look something like this:

 ```sh